History of slavery: Islamic State slave trade

-According to media reports from late 2014, the Islamic State of Iraq and the Levant (ISIL) was selling Yazidi and Christian women as slaves.
-According to Haleh Esfandiari of the Woodrow Wilson International Center for Scholars, after ISIL militants have captured an area "[t]hey usually take the older women to a makeshift slave market and try to sell them."
-In mid-October 2014, the UN estimated that 5,000 to 7,000 Yazidi women and children were abducted by ISIL and sold into slavery.
-In the digital magazine Dabiq, ISIL claimed religious justification for enslaving Yazidi women whom they consider to be from a heretical sect.
-ISIL claimed that the Yazidi are idol worshipers and their enslavement is part of the old shariah practice of spoils of war.Salma Abdelaziz, "ISIS states its justification for the enslavement of women," CNN, 13 October 2014 According to The Wall Street Journal, ISIL appeals to apocalyptic beliefs and claims "justification by a Hadith that they interpret as portraying the revival of slavery as a precursor to the end of the world".
+According to media reports from late 2014, the Islamic State (IS) was selling Yazidi and Christian women as slaves.
+According to Haleh Esfandiari of the Woodrow Wilson International Center for Scholars, after IS militants have captured an area "[t]hey usually take the older women to a makeshift slave market and try to sell them."
+In mid-October 2014, the UN estimated that 5,000 to 7,000 Yazidi women and children were abducted by IS and sold into slavery.
+In the digital magazine Dabiq, IS claimed religious justification for enslaving Yazidi women whom they consider to be from a heretical sect.
+IS claimed that the Yazidi are idol worshipers and their enslavement is part of the old shariah practice of spoils of war.
+According to The Wall Street Journal, IS appeals to apocalyptic beliefs and claims "justification by a Hadith that they interpret as portraying the revival of slavery as a precursor to the end of the world".

-ISIL announced the revival of slavery as an institution.
-In 2015 the official slave prices set by ISIL were following:
+IS announced the revival of slavery as an institution.
+In 2015 the official slave prices set by IS were following: